Practice Areas

 A plenary guardian has almost unlimited authority to make all decisions necessary for the personal well-being of the incapacitated person.
 For example, the guardian may place the incapacitated person in a nursing home or make medical decisions on their behalf, including life or death choices.

 A limited guardian of the person has only those powers specifically set forth in the court’s order.
-For example, a limited guardian may be granted the power to designate the incapacitated person’s place of residence, but the incapacitated person will retain the rights to make other decisions on his own behalf, such as consenting to medical treatment.
+For example, a limited guardian may be granted the power to designate the incapacitated person’s place of residence, but the incapacitated person will retain the right to make other decisions on his own behalf, such as consenting to medical treatment.

 Plenary guardianships are much more common than limited guardianships.